Shidh0/instadowply/README.md

 # Script Updates
 * Fixed a bug in the script in which the reels tab get stuck in 10-12 count
 * Improved download speed and added asynchronous downloads.
+* Added parallel downloading to up to 3 reels at a time
+* Added a Queue backlog file that get created when you Ctrl+c to interrupt the script